RPP 5 RPP 5 Enforcement

-DFSAhas published the fact that it is conducting an investigation and no enforcement action results, the DFSAmay issue a press release confirming the conclusion of the investigation and that no action is to be taken.
+Where the DFSA has publicised that it is conducting an investigation and no enforcement action results, the DFSA would issue a press release confirming the conclusion of the investigation and that no action is to be taken.

-Regulatory Law.
-Information about matters before the DMC (e.g. a Preliminary Notice) is not normally published prior to a notice of decision being given to a Person (see RPP 5-17-9 to 5-17-11).
-Reasons for this include:(a) representations in regard to a matter before the DMC are confidential and made in private;(b) DMC meetings, if any, are held in private; and(c) the release of information by the DMC prior to a full and complete consideration of all representations and facts may be contrary to the DFSA'sobjectives or not in the public interest.
+Decision Makerare confidential and made in private;(b) hearings are held in private; and(c) the release of information by the Decision Makerprior to a full and complete consideration of all submissions and facts may be contrary to the DFSA's objectives or not in the public interest.

-DFSAexpects to publish appropriate information about the commencement or hearing of proceedings before the FMTor court, unless otherwise ordered by the FMTor court.
+The DFSA expects to publicise information about the commencement and the hearing of proceedings before the

 Disclosure of Decisions

-Regulatory Lawrequires all FMThearings to be heard in public unless the FMTorders otherwise or its rules of procedure provide otherwise.
-The FMTmay exercise its discretion not to make public any decisions it may make.
-Where it does determine to publish a decision or interim decision, the FMTwill publish these on the DFSAwebsite.
-Following hearings and decisions by the FMT, the DFSAexpects to make timely public disclosure of the FMT'sdecisions, including any interim decisions, unless otherwise ordered.
+RACand FMThearings to be heard in public unless otherwise ordered by the RACor FMT.
+The RACand FMTmay exercise their discretion not to make public any decisions they may make.
+Where they do determine to publish their decisions including interim decisions the RACand FMTwill publish these on their respective websites which are maintained on the DFSA website.
+Following hearings and decisions by these bodies, the DFSA expects to make timely public disclosure of their decisions, including any interim decisions, unless otherwise ordered.

-DFSAmay be ordered, or required by law, not to publish information regarding a settlement.
-For example, disclosure may not occur if a third party has commenced proceedings in the courts in respect of the same conduct and the publication of the undertaking or settlement may prejudice that party's case in the courts.
-However, simply because a third party has commenced proceedings does not preclude the DFSAfrom publishing its settlements, including the notice of decision or EU.
+The DFSA may be otherwise ordered or required by law not to publish.
+For example, disclosure may not occur if a third party has commenced proceedings in the courts in respect of the same conduct and the publication of the undertaking or settlement may prejudice that party's case in the court.
+However, simply because a third party has commenced proceedings does not preclude the DFSA from publishing its settlements, including

 Content of Publication